kimnamlhn/Todo-app-Fastapi/README.md

-# Todo-app-Fastapi
+# Task-management-fastapi

 ## Project Overview

-A To-do application to learn how to use FastAPI with SQLAlchemy and PostgreSQL.
+A task management application to learn how to use FastAPI with SQLAlchemy and PostgreSQL.

 ## API Documentation
 Below are the endpoints in the project: